-Authors: Dane R. Van Domelen1, Paolo Caserotti2, Robert J. Brychta3, Tamara B. Harris1, Kushang V. Patel1, Chen Y. Kong4, Nanna Ýr Arnardóttir5, Gudny Eirikdottir6, Lenore J. Launer1, and Annemarie Koster1
+Authors: Dane R. Van Domelen1, Paolo Caserotti2, Robert J. Brychta3, Tamara B. Harris1, Kushang V. Patel1, Kong Y. Chen4, Nanna Ýr Arnardóttir5, Gudny Eirikdottir6, Lenore J. Launer1, Vilmundur Gudnason5,6, Thórarinn Sveinsson4, Erlingur Jóhannsson7, and Annemarie Koster1,8

 Acceptance Date: September 16, 2012